Relderf/SortEmPics/README.md

 specially from professional cameras) to sort.
 · Better HUD.
-· Test it work on Linux or Mac (may not work due to folder separating format)
+· Test it work on Linux or Mac (may not work due to folder separating format) · Sorting video files (unfortunately, Image will crash if given a video file, so that's to be avoided)

 I hope you can make the best use out of this!